peass-ng/PEASS-ng/linPEAS/README.md

 Are you a PEASS fan?
 Get now our merch at **[PEASS Shop](https://teespring.com/stores/peass)** and show your love for our favorite peas

-## TODO
+## Collaborate

-- Add more checks
-- Mantain updated the list of vulnerable SUID binaries
-- Mantain updated all the blacklists used to color the output

-If you want to help with any of this, you can do it using **[github issues](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/issues) or you can submit a pull request**.
+If you want to help with the TODO tasks or with anything, you can do it using **[github issues](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/issues) or you can submit a pull request**.

 If you find any issue, please report it using **[github issues](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/issues)**.

 **Linpeas** is being **updated** every time I find something that could be useful to escalate privileges.